lenovo/ansible.lenovo-lxca/README.md

 ----------------
 ansible-playbook -e "lxca_user=TEST lxca_password=CME44ibm lxca_url=https://10.240.29.220 policy_info=FIRMWARE" playbooks/config/config.yml -vvvv --tag updatepolicy

-List  the persisted compare result for servers to which a compliance policy is assigned
+List  the persisted compare result for servers to which a policy is assigned
 ----------------

 ansible-playbook -e "lxca_user=TEST lxca_password=CME44ibm lxca_url=https://10.240.29.220 update_policy_info=RESULTS" playbooks/config/config.yml -vvvv --tag updatepolicy

 Check compliant with the assigned compliance policy using the job or task ID that was returned when the compliance policy was assigned.